geaaru/luet/README.md

   configured from an user at runtime.

 * `solverv2` implementation: i begin the rewriting of all solver code and for now i only rewrite some internal code to speedup solver logic.
-It's yet too slow for a stable condition but i hope to rewrite completed all this part.
+It's yet too slow for a stable condition but i hope to rewrite completly all this part.

 * `annotations`: the annotations are managed as interface{} struct without define only strings